LukaTrudel/Rocket_Elevators_Foundation/README.md

 For week 10 we had to implement our own tests inside the information system.

-To execute the tests simply run bundle exec rspec or specify the routing of the the specific test you wish to run.
+To execute the tests simply run: bundle exec rspec or specify the routing of the the specific test you wish to run.

 ## Built With